lbragile/Line-Width-Indicator/README.md

 You can add the following settings:

-- `line-width-indicator.breakpointRulers`: The counter will change to the respective color when its count is below that column's value
+- `LWI.breakpointRulers`: The counter will change to the respective color when its count is below that column's value.

+- `LWI.excludedLanguages`: An array of [languages identifiers](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers) for which you wish not to use the 'Line Width Indicator' extension.

+- `LWI.formatMaxWidth`: This should match your default formatter maximum width before it applies text wrapping.

 ## Known Issues

+None... yet 😁

 <!-- Calling out known issues can help limit users opening duplicate issues against your extension. -->